openstack/nova/api-guide/source/server_concepts.rst

    You can store the current state of the server root disk to be saved and uploaded back into the glance image repository.
-   Then the server can later be booted again using this saved image.
+   Then a server can later be booted again using this saved image.

 -  **Backup**